When you book, let us know if you’d like specific assistance. Make sure you tell us about all the assistance you need:

 Battery powered bikes and Segways are not classified as mobility aids.

 Our two types of wheelchairs help you move around the airport terminal and get on and off the aircraft.
-The wide body, self-propelled wheelchairs can be manoeuvred by you, your Accompanying Customer or carer(s) when you’re off the aircraft.
-The narrow body aisle wheelchairs can only be manoeuvred by your Accompanying Customer, your carer(s) or with assistance from Jetstar staff.
+The wide body, self-propelled wheelchairs can be manoeuvred by you, your Accompanying passenger or carer(s) when you’re off the aircraft.
+The narrow body aisle wheelchairs can only be manoeuvred by your Accompanying passenger, your carer(s) or with assistance from Jetstar staff.